mavryk-network/mavryk-protocol/docs/shell/prevalidation.rst

 Operations classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Octez prevalidator classifies an operation depending on the outcome
+The Mavkit prevalidator classifies an operation depending on the outcome
 of its validity in the prevalidator's current context:

 - ``Applied``: the operation was successfully applied on the current